TomDDG/ZXPicoMD/README.md

 ## Development

 Built from the ground up using the the Pico C SDK (https://raspberrypi.github.io/pico-sdk-doxygen/).
-Uses Pico multicore to separate the time critical emulation components running on the 2nd core to interrupt driven IO on the 1st.
+Uses Pico multicore to separate the time critical emulation components (core 1) to the interrupt driven IO (core 0).

 Big thanks to Alex from OqtaDrive fame (https://codeberg.org/xelalexv/oqtadrive) for help with understanding the Microdrive hardware & troubleshooting.